Common Types of Wine (the top varieties)

 - Albariño: from Spain is similar, but has more acid and more citrus-driven aromatics (tangerine, orange juice) and floral aromatics

 - Soave: The grape is Garganega, but often more bruised and oxidized apple-y character, still relatively bitter

-- Muscadet: The grape is Melon de Bourgogne, and the wine is from France.
-It’s much higher in acid, but still with heavy lees use and relatively neutral flavor
+- Melon: The grape is Melon de Bourgogne, and the wine region is called Muscadet in France.
+It’s often much higher in acidity, but with heavy lees and relatively neutral flavor

 Style: Floral and fruit-driven aromatic white that comes in variable sweetness.
 Some producers choose not to ferment all the grape sugar and therefore make the wine in an “off-dry” style.